Fulbert Youlou: Detention and exile

-The evening of his resignation, the former President of the Republic was imprisoned at the Fulbert Youlou military camp.
+The evening of his resignation, Youlou was imprisoned at the Fulbert Youlou military camp.
 A few weeks later he was transferred with his family to the Djoué army camp.
 He appeared to be treated well.
 Realising that Youlou's days were numbered, his successor as head of state, Alphonse Massamba-Débat, helped him to flee to Léopoldville on 25 March 1965.
 The Prime Minister of the Democratic Republic of Congo, Moïse Tshombe, immediately granted him political asylum.

 On 8 June 1965 a trial of Youlou by popular tribunal began in Congo-Brazzaville.
 He was accused of genocide, misappropriation of public funds, and of using a Heron war-plane which had been received from the French government for personal purposes.
 Furthermore, he was held responsible for the death of the three unionists during the assault on the prison on 13 August 1963.
 He was also charged with having supported the Katangan secession orchestrated by Moise Tshombe.
 The court condemned him to death in his absence and ordered the nationalisation of all his property, notably a farm at Madibou and two luxury hotels in Brazzaville.
 Youlo defended himself against these accusations by the publication of a book, J'accuse la Chine (I accuse China), really an anti-communist pamphlet, in 1966.

 In November 1965, Youlou expressed a desire for the French government to allow him to settle in Nice to receive medical care.
 But the former Congolese leader was not in favour in Paris.
 Yvonne de Gaulle, a fervent Catholic, did not like the eccentric priest, who had continued to wear the cassock although defrocked and who openly publicized his polygamy (he had no less than four official wives).
 Against the advice of General de Gaulle, Youlou disembarked at Bourget with his wives and children.
 Despite the advice of his councillor for African Affairs Jacques Foccart, de Gaulle seriously considered returning him to Léopoldville.
-Finally, Youlou was sent to Spain, where Franco's regime treated him well.
+Finally, Youlou was sent to Spain, where Francisco Franco's regime treated him well.
 The French government put 500,000 francs at his disposal for him to maintain himself.